CodeGator/CG.Purple/src/Plugins/CG.Purple.DoNothing/README.md

 ### CG.Purple.DoNothing - README

-This project contains a DoNothing provider for the **CG.Purple** microservice.
+This project is a plugin that contains a DoNothing provider for the **CG.Purple** microservice.

 #### Notes